cme-timothy/webshop-assignment/README.md

 ## Ask?

 ### Logic extra:

 more error handling.
-edit timestamp for allcarts in the admin panel. make more components in createaccount. use nanoid. onClick ternery for admin panel.
+edit timestamp for allcarts in the admin panel. use nanoid. onClick ternery for admin panel.

+make more components in createaccount. create productListAdmin komponent.

 ## Styling:

 inspiration: ikea/gekås colors: yellow and blue. design shop.

 ## Pre-requisites

 Before you proceed to install, you need to have the following tools installed:

 - [Node](https://nodejs.org/en/)

 ## How to install